MathematicGuy/RAG-for-Multiple-Choice-Question-Generation/README.md

 # RAG for multiple choice questions generation

-This project aims to build a RAG model for generating MCQ (multiple choice questions)
+This project aims to build a RAG model for generating MCQ (multiple choice questions) from a PDF file

 # Set Up LangSmith for debugging